Pine-ber-EE/ctf/write-ups/scryfall-wizard/index.md

 7. [Rowan, Scholar of Sparks](https://scryfall.com/card/stx/278/rowan-scholar-of-sparks-will-scholar-of-frost)
 ![](./7.png)
 Searched Scryfall with loy=2 (meaning that the loyalty was two) and found a simmilar card.
-I wasn''t sure if this was the right card because it didn't match competely.
+I wasn't sure if this was the right card because it didn't match competely.
+Update: Turns out the card was actually Ral, Monsoon Mage, and I just got lucky that the first letters were the same.

 8. [Silver Overlord](https://scryfall.com/card/spg/128/sliver-overlord)
 ![](./8.png)